sangeethnandakumar/sangeethnandakumar/README.md

   </a>

   <p align="center">
-Hey there, I’m a full-stack engineer, freelancer & creative coder who specializes in webscrapping, backend development primarly in .NET and front-end development in React.js.
+Hey there, I’m a full-stack engineer & creative coder who specializes in webscrapping, backend development primarly in .NET and front-end development in React.js.
 I make it my mission to translate user-focused concepts into reliable solutions or applications that can run blazingly fast.
       <br />
       <br />    <a href="https://www.instagram.com/thebadcaptin"><strong>Explore Together »</strong></a>
   </p>